-This is a SpoilerFree review-

 Sword Art Online, the novel behind one of the most discussed anime ever.
 Someone says "it's the best, omg nothing can be compared to that", someone else says "it's just the worst story ever with the worst character ever".

-So that point of view gave me a lot of curiosity, I just wanted to start reading the novels, and after reading all the 14 that are out up until now I feel ready to explain my vision over this series.
+So that point of view gave me a lot of curiosity, I just wanted to start reading the novels, and after reading all the 14 that are out up until now I feel ready to explain my vision over

 We have our main character: Kirigaya Kazuto (much more well known as Kirito) who will "travel" trought many different virtual reality worlds, with just a sword as his neverchanging companion, and every time he will deal with different kind of lifethreatening dangers.

 I will devide the various arcs, and than tell an overall small personal point od view.